North Texas ENT & Allergy Center

 Have you had an injury to your ear in the past week?

 The ear can be injured by a direct hit, a very loud noise (like a gunshot or firecracker), or an object being pushed into the ear.
-Also, the skin, cartilage, or ear canal could be pierced, cut, or torn.

 Yes